-What Will Happen In Supercross With Jett Lawrence Out - Racer X
+What Will Happen in 2025 Supercross With Jett Lawrence Out? - Racer X

 Now you’re getting Tomac versus Sexton versus Webb versus Roczen and more.
 Those boys have waged some epic duels in the past.
 There’s plenty of action to come.

-8. They Made Their Case:
+8. They Made Their Case

 When a champion goes out with injury, you hear a lot of “gift” talk that makes the eventual championship ring a bit hollow to some fans.
 It’s a shadow Chad Reed had to live in, and Chase Sexton is in that zone right now.
 Look, pundits can say “no one lucks into a title” over and over.
 Do all the fans actually believe that?